rust-lang/rust-wiki-backup/Proposal-for-bindless-bind.md

 ## Questions and concerns

-1. **Should other expression forms be supported?**
+1. **Should other expression forms be supported?
+Which ones?**
    In particular I think binary operators can be useful, especially if we allow for method overloading.
-Something like `scores.foldl(0, _+_)` (which would sum all of the scores) reads fairly well.
+Something like `scores.foldl(0, _+_)` (which would sum all of the scores) reads fairly well to me.
+What do we want to allow?
 2. **Do we care about the change in evaluation order vs `bind`?**
 3. **Nesting is somewhat inconsistent.**
    In general, I tried to say that a plain `_` indicates a hold in the